neurologic/Comparative-Animal-Behavior/levels-of-analysis/hormonal.md

 A Lorenz model of behavior for a male mouse defending its territory.
 Top: action-specific potential across time (black).
 Middle: the time during which external or internal stimuli (orange, green and blue) were present.
 Bottom: time of attack FAPs.
 :::

-***Q9: Which "time of stimulus" color most likely corresponds to the presence of a dominant (threatening) intruder?
+***Q7: Which "time of stimulus" color most likely corresponds to the presence of a dominant (threatening) intruder (versus a submissive) intruder?
 In terms of the data in the top figure, what is your evidence for this?***

-***Q10: Which "time of stimulus" color most likely corresponds to the presence of a submissive (non-threatening) intruder?
+***Q8: Which "time of stimulus" color most likely corresponds to the presence of serotonin in the animals?
 In terms of the data in the top figure, what is your evidence for this?***

-***Q11: Which "time of stimulus" color most likely corresponds to the presence of serotonin in the animals?
-In terms of the data in the top figure, what is your evidence for this?***

-***Q12: The action-specific potential most closely models the membrane potential of:
+***Q9: The action-specific potential most closely models the membrane potential of:
 a. sensory neurons in the olfactory bulb
 b.
 VMHvl neurons
 c. neurons in the motor output circuits